-- (a) The Parties recognize that workforce adjustment may be necessary due to the elimination of positions resulting from a reduction in the amount of work required to be done by the Commission, reorganization or program termination. - (b) The timeframe for Clause 33.1 placement activities is 60 days, or a lesser time frame for smaller adjustments, from the date the employee receives written notice of redundancy as mutually agreed.
-Such notice will only be issued after consultation with or advice to the Joint Consultation Committee. - (c) The Commission will consult with the Association through the Joint Consultation Committee established pursuant to Article 31 respecting workforce adjustment which results in redundancy as required pursuant to (a) above.
-Workforce adjustment activities will be guided by the following principles and procedures: - (1) Both Parties recognize the need for the cooperation of all participants to facilitate the placement of regular employees. - (2) The Commission must first minimize the impact on their regular employees through the appropriate: - (i) cancellation of contracts for employment agency personnel; - (ii) cancellation of personal service contracts where a surplus regular employee qualified to do the work can be placed; - (iii) where necessary, layoff of temporary employees; - (iv) lateral transfers and, where necessary, regular employees displacing temporary employees performing ongoing work. - (3) Employees will be canvassed for voluntary receipt of severance or early retirement prior to the Commission initiating further measures. - (4) The placement process applies to junior regular employees or, where appropriate, other regular employees in the same classification and seniority block for placement into vacant positions for which they are qualified. - (5) Surplus employees will be placed through lateral transfers where such vacancies are available. - (6) Surplus employees not able to be placed through lateral transfers will be offered available comparable vacancies. - (7) Where an employee accepts an offer, once confirmed in writing such acceptance is final and binding upon the employee, subject to the agreement of the Commission.
+- (a) The Parties recognize that workforce adjustment may be necessary due to the elimination of positions resulting from a reduction in the amount of work required to be done by the Regulator, reorganization or program termination. - (b) The timeframe for Clause 33.01 placement activities is 60 days, or a lesser time frame for smaller adjustments, from the date the employee receives written notice of redundancy as mutually agreed.
+Such notice will only be issued after consultation with or advice to the Joint Consultation Committee. - (c) The Regulator will consult with the Association through the Joint Consultation Committee established pursuant to Article 31 respecting workforce adjustment which results in redundancy as required pursuant to (a) above.
+Workforce adjustment activities will be guided by the following principles and procedures: - (i) Both Parties recognize the need for the cooperation of all participants to facilitate the placement of regular employees. - (ii) The Regulator must first minimize the impact on their regular employees through the appropriate: - (1) cancellation of contracts for employment agency personnel; - (2) cancellation of personal service contracts where a surplus regular employee qualified to do the work can be placed; - (3) where necessary, layoff of temporary employees; - (4) lateral transfers and, where necessary, regular employees displacing temporary employees performing ongoing work. - (iii) Employees will be canvassed for voluntary receipt of severance or early retirement prior to the Regulator initiating further measures. - (iv) The placement process applies to junior regular employees or, where appropriate, other regular employees in the same classification and seniority block for placement into vacant positions for which they are qualified. - (v) Surplus employees will be placed through lateral transfers where such vacancies are available. - (vi) Surplus employees not able to be placed through lateral transfers will be offered available comparable vacancies. - (vii) Where an employee accepts an offer, once confirmed in writing such acceptance is final and binding upon the employee, subject to the agreement of the Regulator.